diseraluca/diseraluca.github.io/_posts/2018-07-23-case-study-#1-delta-mush-introduction.md

 ## Dulta mas...
 Delta mua...
 Delta uh??

-This is the introduction to the first Case Study series.
-In this first Case Study we are going to build a basic Delta Mush deformer and study some optimization technique on it.
+In this first **Case Study** we are going to build a basic *Delta Mush* deformer and study some optimization technique on it.
-But what is a Delta Mush?
+But what is a *Delta Mush*?

 <!--godomalissimo-->
-The Delta Mush algorithm is a smoothing algorithm that aims to reduce the time needed for production level skinning by cleaning up undesirable deformations.
+The *Delta Mush* algorithm is a smoothing algorithm that aims to reduce the time needed for production level skinning by cleaning up undesirable deformations.
-It was developed at Rhythm & Hues studios ( which unfortunaly has signed bankruptcy a few years ago ) and then became popular as a production level tool.
+It was developed at ***Rhythm & Hues studios*** ( which unfortunaly has signed bankruptcy a few years ago ) and then became popular as a production level tool.
 The algorithm itself isn't much difficult, which is a plus, but delivers great results and cuts production times.

 The original paper ***Joe Mancewicz, Matt L. Derksen, and Cyrus A. Wilson, Delta mush: smoothing deformations while preserving detail*** can be found